 - We’re glad you enjoyed the , [Reviewer]!
 We think you’ll also love our [related benefit, perk, or feature], which makes it even more [convenient / affordable / enjoyable] to [description of your product or service].

 One minor caveat here: don’t simply talk about your discounts, features, or services without acknowledging specific details from the review.
 On the contrary, you should try to devote the bulk of your response to personalized content — for example, “We’re thrilled to hear that our new location is so convenient for you and your family, Pam!” — while limiting the amount of generic information you feature (such as, “We’re currently offering one month free for new members”).
 Following this tip will help to ensure that your 5-star reviewers feel like they are being listened to, rather than simply advertised to.

 Think of it this way: your response should act like a dialogue with the customer — not a monologue at the customer.

 We Respond to Business Reviews on Yelp, Facebook, Google, and More

 Save time and increase efficiency while taking control of your brand’s reputation and image.
 Work with a dedicated response scribe from Shout About Us, which provides review management solutions for digital agencies and brands.

 Our review reply service ensures that your customers receive customized, on-brand responses within 24 hours of receipt, enabling your team to focus on other projects and priorities.
-Request a demo to see it in action, or contact our team today to learn more.
+Book a demo to see it in action.

 Emily Homrok is a freelance copywriter with more than seven years of writing experience.
 She joined the Shout About Us team as a content strategist in 2020.